LLNL/lbann/docs/layers/transform_layers.rst

       (``string``) Tensor dimensions

-      Space-separated list of integers.
-A single dimension may be -1, in which case the dimension is inferred.
+      List of integers.
+A single dimension may be
+      -1, in which case the dimension is inferred.

 Deprecated and unused arguments: